roc-lang/roc/www/content/tutorial.md

 main =
     Task.await Stdin.line \input ->
-        Stdout.line "Your input was: \(Inspect.toStr input)"
+        Stdout.line "Your input was: $(Inspect.toStr input)"
 ```

 The [`Inspect.toStr`](https://www.roc-lang.org/builtins/Inspect#toStr) function returns a `Str` representation of any Roc value.
 It's useful for things like debugging and logging (although [`dbg`](https://www.roc-lang.org/tutorial#debugging) is often nicer for debugging), but its output is almost never something that should be shown to end users!
 In this case we're just using it for our own learning, but in a real program we'd run a `when` on `input` and do something different depending on whether we got an `End` or `Input` tag.